ignitial/ghiriroom/README.md

-# Notificatios for dumbs like me
+# Notifications for dumbs like me

 Simple notification server based on web sockets.
 Simple, for dumbs, because engineer should remain simple.